vasanthgx/image_processing/README.md

 1. Introduce the fundamental concepts of image processing.
 2. Demonstrate the use of OpenCV for performing basic image processing tasks.
 3. Provide hands-on experience with common image processing techniques.
-4. Develop skills to apply image processing in real-world applications.